The Options button on the contact list opens a popover window where you can perform several actions and filter the displayed list of contacts.

 - The red circle X is the delete function to clear the selected field.

-- Many of the filters have a search box at the top to facilitate quickly finding a specific filter in a larger list of filters.
+- Many filters have a search box at the top to quickly find a specific filter in a larger list of filters.

 - On the Filters tab, enter all of the filter criteria you want to use